HDialani/Boost-converter/Inductor_Design/Readme.md

 ## Application
  * This is a boost converter so it is a single winding inductor.
- * I will operate in both CCM and DCM mode.
+ * I will operate in both CCM and DCM mode for an IGBT and MOSFET based transistor, each transistor have differerent duty cycle, switching frequency and $V_{DS}$.

 ## Step 1  Needed input paramters
 * Inductace value $L$